xFreed0m/LudusMagnus/README.md

 Select-AzSubscription -Subscription '00000000-0000-0000-0000-000000000000'
 ```

-And simply run the Start-LudusMagnus.ps1 script:
+And simply run the Start-LudusMagnus.ps1 script (*no need to clone\download the entire repo*):

 ```powershell
 ./Start-LudusMagnus.ps1